How to Split Mortgage Payments With Partner : Financially Harmonious Strategies

 2. Create a Joint Bank Account

-Consider setting up a joint bank account specifically for handling your mortgage payments.
+Consider opening a joint bank account to handle your mortgage payments.
 Both partners can contribute a predetermined amount into the account each month.
 This joint account will ensure that the mortgage payment is made on time and reduce any potential conflicts or confusion.

 3. Decide on a Payment Split